joysdev/odin-recipes/README.md

-# odin-recipes
-Combine what I have learned about HTML by 16-May-24 to create a basic recipe website
+Combine what I have learned about HTML by 16-May-24 to create a basic recipe website.
+I will return daily to update which skills I am demonstrating through this exercise.